 Guard Your Reference Information Until It’s Needed

 If you give out your job references too freely or place them on your resume, you may run into trouble with the people you’ve asked to speak on your behalf.
 If your references are contacted too often, it could become bothersome.
-Reference information contains private contact information; only reveal them at an interview for an employer you’re serious about working for.
+Reference contains private contact information; only reveal it at an interview for an employer you’re serious about working for.